Atlas-OS/docs/docs/getting-started/post-installation/atlas-folder/optional-tweaks.md

 ## Shortcut Icon

 This lets you switch between the Classic and modern looks for the shortcut icons, you also have the option to disable it.
-By default, this is set to the Windows Default, but you can change it by running the `Classic.reg` to change to the classic syle.
+By default, this is set to the Windows Default, but you can change it by running the `Classic.reg` to change to the classic style.
 Alternatively, you can turn off the icon by running the `None (security risk).reg` file.

 None is a security risk because there will be no way to see if an icon is a shortcut or not.
-This could leave you victim to attacks.
+This could leave you a victim of attacks.

 ## Shortcut Text

 By default, this is turned off, but you can turn it back on by running the `Restore Shortcut Text.reg` file.
-This will show the text of start menu shortcuts.
+This will show the text of the start menu shortcuts.

 ## Windows 11 Context Menu

-On Atlas, by default you'll have the old context menu.
+On Atlas, by default, you'll have the old context menu.
 You can run the `New Context Menu.reg` if you prefer Windows 11's modern context menu.

 ## Explorer Patcher